 4D BIM (Building Information Modeling)

-What is 4D BIM (Building Information Modeling)?
+What does 4D mean in BIM (Building Information Modeling)?

 4D BIM (Building Information Modeling) is a method of connecting data to an information model that adds another dimension to the data.
+In simple words, 4D BIM means combining 3D models with information about time.

 4D BIM is part of the BIM process, linking 3D models to information in the AEC industry (Architecture, Engineering, Construction industry).
 Using 4D is about creating an information model, adding scheduling data to different components, generating accurate programme information and enabling step-by-step visuals of your project development.